 demonstrates that the religious organizations that people call 'the church' or some version of that, are not doing what Joshua of Nazareth teaches.

-For those who might be new in trying to follow Joshua of Nazareth (or those even trying to understand what it means to follow Joshua), the answer to this question about 'going to church' will seem ludicrious.
-If you have been exposed to christianity, which claims to represent Joshua of Nazareth, you have been taught that the essence of being a christian involves being a member of 'the church', attending its 'services' and actively serving God through that organization.
+For those who might be new in trying to follow Joshua of Nazareth (or those even trying to understand what it means to follow Joshua), the answer to this question about 'going to church' will seem ludicrous.
+If you have been exposed to Christianity, which claims to represent Joshua of Nazareth, you have been taught that the essence of being a Christian involves being a member of 'the church', attending its 'services' and somehow serving God through that organization.